-N/A - This Sub-Fund is actively managed and therefore does not have a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental or social characteristics that it promotes.
+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
+Not Applicable.
+This Sub-Fund does not have a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental or social characteristics that it promotes.